kojiromike/magento-retail-order-management/docs/INSTALL.md

 **Note:** _Setting up Payment Methods for Use via Payment Bridge_ does not discuss setting up the eBay Enterprise Credit Card but it has useful information that applies to all payment methods.

-### Installing the eBay Exchange Platform Extension
+### Installing the eBay Enterprise Retail Order Management extension

-To install eBay Exchange Platform extension:
+To install eBay Enterprise Retail Order Management extension:

-1. Download the eBay Exchange Platform's tarball file from the eBay Enterprise partner portal.
+1. Download the eBay Enterprise Retail Order Management extension's tarball file from the eBay Enterprise partner portal.
 1. Log in to the Magento Admin Panel as an administrator.
 1. Click **System \> Magento Connect \> Magento Connect Manager**.
 1. Log in to the Magento Connect Manager as an administrator.
 1. On the Extensions tab page, click **Browse** in the Direct package file upload section.
 The following figure shows an example.
     ![Magento Connect Manager Browser button](static/connect-mgr-browse.png)
-1. Browse to locate the eBay Exchange Platform's tarball file.
+1. Browse to locate the eBay Retail Order Management extension's tarball file.
 1. Click **Upload**.
 A successful installation displays as follows:
     ![Magento Connect Manager successful installation](static/connect-mgr-installed.png)
-1. If the eBay Exchange Platform installed successfully:
+1. If the eBay Enterprise Retail Order Management extension installed successfully:
     1. Log out of the Magento Connect Manager.
     1. Log out of the Magento Admin Panel.
     1. Secure the Magento file system as discussed in [After You Install Magento: Recommended File System Ownership and Privileges](http://www.magentocommerce.com/knowledge-base/entry/install-privs-after).